 When using the GR-Connect app there is an ongoing cost for us to maintain connected controllers on our servers.
-The first year of use is completely free while subsequent years are charged at a minimal rate, currently £12/year including UK VAT, equivalent to only £1/month.
+The first year of use is completely free while subsequent years are charged at a minimal rate, currently only £12/annum including UK VAT, equivalent to £1/month.

 Here are some of the key features of the GR-Connect app:

 Specialist applications only.
 A second app version, GR-Local, is intended for areas where there is poor or no Wi-Fi access available, or for some entry/access applications.
 It is also available as a free download for both Andoid and Apple/iOS devices.
 When in Local mode the app device (smartphone or tablet) connects directly to the GR-Connect controller's own local Wi-Fi network and sends instructions directly between the two devices, rather than via the internet.
 This type of connection does mean that the app device is likely to lose internet connectivity while you are operating the controller, and as such firmware updates, temperature tracking and other features are not possible in Local mode.
 The operating range when in Local mode is limited and may be only 15-20m line-of-sight at best.
 If you configure your controller with the GR-Local app it is possible to later 're-provision' (see instruction manual section 7.9, page 19) with the GR-Connect app, so you could experiment with both control modes and settle on the one that works best for you.

 Below is an example of how a GR-Connect controller can be connected to an actuator, in this case a GLA750 model (100mm stroke size).